Coarse Ricci curvature of weighted Riemannian manifolds: Wasserstein distance approximations

-See \cite[Chap.
-9]{MR2954043} for details on this local coordinate expression.
+See \cite[Lemma 9.11]{MR2954043} for a proof of the pushforward formula for differential forms.
 Comparing (\ref{def:measures}) and (\ref{mu-pushforward}), since the determinants are non-vanishing we see that the two measures are equivalent and their mutual density is given by